What is Value?

 Value-based healthcare delivery is being discussed in a variety of healthcare forums.
 This concept is of great importance in the reform of the U.S. healthcare delivery system.
 Defining and applying the principles of value-based competition in healthcare delivery models will permit future evaluations of various delivery applications.
 However, there are relatively few examples of how to apply these principles to an existing care delivery system.
 We strive to assess the value created when treating cancer patients in a multidisciplinary care setting within a comprehensive cancer center.

 Patient-centered outcomes are a foundation of value-based healthcare and a priority for ICCI since 2008.
-Faculty and internal experts have helped us expedite the development of disease-specific outcomes sets.
 Our approach aims to incorporate the patient’s ‘voice’ through routine use of validated patient-reported outcome questionnaires and strives to prioritize measures that are most relevant to patients, providers and insurers.
 Recently, we have dedicated efforts to prioritize the clinical workflow integration and systematic reporting of outcomes into MD Anderson’s new electronic health record.

 - Upcoming Courses